EntySec/HatVenom/README.md

     </a>
 </p>

-HatVenom is a HatSploit native powerful payload generation and shellcode injection tool that provides support for common platforms and architectures.
+HatVenom is a HatSploit native powerful payload generation tool that provides support for all common platforms and architectures.

 ## Features